What is FAO ?

 3,400 staff members are working for achieving the goals in over 130 countries and regions as well as at the Headquarter in Rome, Italy.

 Message from FAO Liaison office in Japan

-For many years, the Government of Japan has been one of the top contributors to the regular budget of FAO, thereby greatly supporting international efforts to increase food production and raise levels of nutrition in developing countries, especially in rural areas, and to strengthen the resilience of livelihoods to threats and crises.
-This is a fundamental endeavor to eradicate hunger, food insecurity and malnutrition from the surface of the earth, where an unacceptable 795 million people still cannot eat enough to live a decent life and properly contribute to development.
+For many years, the Government of Japan has been one of the top contributors to the regular budget of FAO, thereby greatly supporting international efforts to promote sustainable food production, to raise levels of nutrition in developing countries, especially in rural areas, and to strengthen the resilience of livelihoods to threats and crises.

 Food and Agriculture Organization of the United Nations (FAO) Liaison Office in Japan

 International Organization Centre 5F, Pacifico Yokohama, 1-1-1, Minatomirai, Nishi-ku, Yokohama-shi, Kanagawa, 220-0012, Japan

 Tel：045-222-1101 ／ Fax：045-222-1103